-- (a) inability to satisfy debts; - (b) unwillingness to satisfy debts regardless of the ability to do so; and - (c) a history of not meeting financial obligations.
+(a) inability to satisfy debts;

+(b) unwillingness to satisfy debts regardless of the ability to do so; and

+(c) a history of not meeting financial obligations.

-Applicant had 25 delinquent accounts that had been placed for collection, charged off, or filed as judgments, totaling approximately \$97,245.
-He has never expressed an unwillingness to satisfy his debts, but instead claimed that he had insufficient funds to do so.
-AG ¶¶ 19(a) and 19(c) have been established.
-AG ¶ 19(b) has not been established.
+Applicant had nine delinquent accounts that had been placed for collection or charged off.
+Although he was questioned about those delinquent accounts in September 2017, to date, he has not made any efforts to address them.
+He acknowledged having an inability to meet his financial obligations over a period of years since 2011.
+It is unclear if his avoidance of his financial obligations is associated with an unwillingness to satisfy his debts or merely an inability to do so.
+AG ¶¶ 19(a) and 19(c) have been established, but AG ¶ 19(b) has not been established.

-The guideline also includes examples of conditions that could mitigate security concerns arising from financial difficulties under AG ¶ 20:
+The guideline also includes examples of conditions that could mitigate security concerns arising from financial difficulties under AG \P 20:

-- (a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment; - (b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances; - (c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control; - (d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts; and
+(a) the behavior happened so long ago, was so infrequent, or occurred under such circumstances that it is unlikely to recur and does not cast doubt on the individual's current reliability, trustworthiness, or good judgment;13

+(b) the conditions that resulted in the financial problem were largely beyond the person's control (e.g., loss of employment, a business downturn, unexpected medical emergency, a death, divorce or separation, clear victimization by predatory lending practices, or identity theft), and the individual acted responsibly under the circumstances;

+(c) the individual has received or is receiving financial counseling for the problem from a legitimate and credible source, such as a non-profit credit counseling service, and there are clear indications that the problem is being resolved or is under control;

+(d) the individual initiated and is adhering to a good-faith effort to repay overdue creditors or otherwise resolve debts;14 and